ucla-vision/xivo/README.md

 To build the state estimator and dependencies, execute the `build.sh` script in the root directory of the project.

+## Dependencies

+- Pangolin:
+- Eigen:
+- g2o:
+- abseil-cpp:
+- googletest:
+- glog:
+- gflags:
+- jsoncpp:
+- pybind11:

+Dependencies are included in the `thirdparty` directory.

+## Requirements

+This software is built and tested on Ubuntu 16.04 and 18.04 with compiler g++ 7.4.0.

+## License and Disclaimer

+This software is property of the UC Regents, and is provided free of charge for research purposes only.
+It comes with no warranties, expressed or implied according to the license linked [here](https://github.com/feixh/xivo/edit/master/LICENSE).
+For commercial use, please contact [UCLA TDG](tdg.ucla.edu).

 ## Usage

 The current implementation supports two execution modes: Either run on a folder of image sequences and a text file of inertial measurements (like what provided by the EuRoC and TUM-VI datasets), or a rosbag (TUM-VI also provides rosbags).